Deals and Wheels create custom made bikes as Custom Ride or DAW Products Conversion kits in a unique Plug 'n' Ride quality.

 Plug 'n' Ride Z953 Kit: Tank, seat, side covers, emblem Z953, tail cowl, tail light

 Plug 'n' Ride Specials: DOHC engine covers, headlight with internal DE projector, front fenders

 Custom Ride Examples: Paintwork, sandblasted clear painted aluminum parts, special exhaust, forged wheels, brake system

 Kawasaki Z900 is the 1972'er Icon of all Superbikes.
 We have consistently continued her sensual form in the DAW Z953 Kit.
 Modern technology with the flair of the 70's.
 Sexy, wild and willing.
 DAW cannot fulfill every life dream, but this one for sure.
 Many fine details like the authentic custom emblems and engine lid make the dream beautiful reality.
 The kit fits on your Z1000 2003-2006 without changes to the base and can be extended in many ways.
 The technical maintenance does not change.
 Plug n 'Ride!

-Plug 'n' Ride KR1043 Kit: Tank cover, aluminum tank, seat, rear frame, tail cowl, rear light
+Plug 'n' Ride KR1043 Kit: Aluminum tank, seat, aluminum rear frame, carbon tail cowl, rear light

-Plug 'n' Ride KR1043 Kit: Tank cover, aluminum tank, seat, rear frame, tail cowl, rear light
+Plug 'n' Ride KR1043 Kit: Aluminum tank, seat, aluminum rear frame, carbon tail cowl, rear light

-Plug 'n' Ride Specials: Lamp mask with Xenon projector into "ram air", front fenders, cooling hoses in oil cooler look
+Plug 'n' Ride Specials: Lamp mask with Xenon projector into "ram air", carbon front fender, cooling hoses in oil-cooler look

 Custom Ride Examples: Paintwork, brake system Z1000R Style, ZX10R swingarm, special exhaust, forged wheels